-Step 2 – Add all local import costs and charges from your freight forwarder – say $1500:
+Step 2: Add all local import costs and charges from the freight forwarder, in this example $1500:

 - ADD $1500 (in your local currency)

-Step 3 – Your freight forwarder has confirmed that a 5% import duty rate will apply to FOB Value of imported goods (local currency).
-5% import duty will be charged on $13,000:
+In this example, the freight forwarder has confirmed that a 5% import duty rate will apply to the FOB value of imported goods (local currency).
+So 5% import duty will be charged on $13,000 ($650):